 - Location of Rails

-When your dealer schedules your Stairlifts installation, they will determine whether you have a 90-degree flat landing or a 90-degree with winders.
+When your dealer schedules your stairlift installation, they will determine whether you have a 90-degree flat landing or a 90-degree with winders.

 If you have a staircase with winders (pie-shaped stairs), it takes longer to make the rail.
 The location of the rail also plays a role in pricing.
 You’ll either have an inside or outside turn, and your dealer will price your unit accordingly.

-So, which is less expensive, the straight Stairlifts or the curved Stairlifts?
+So, which is less expensive, the straight stairlift or the curved stairlift?

-Because installation of straight Stairlifts usually takes place on straight staircases (no curves, no complicated architectural features), they are the more economical units.
-Generally, the basic straight Stairlifts starting cost is around $3,700.
+Because straight stairlift installations usually take place on straight staircases (no curves, no complicated architectural features), they are the more economical units.
+Generally, the basic straight stairlift’s starting cost is around $3,700.

 The various twists and turns of a curved staircase make installation more difficult; therefore, a curved stair list typically costs around $7000.
 Please keep in mind the points made earlier in this article about the various factors that help determine the final cost.